go-bindata/go-bindata/README.md

 Using the `-m` flag, will alter the way the output file is generated.
 It will employ a hack that allows us to read the file data directly from the compiled program's `.rodata` section.
-This ensures that when we call call our generate function, we omit unnecessary memcopies.
+This ensures that when we call call our generated function, we omit unnecessary memcopies.

 The downside of this, is that it requires dependencies on the `reflect` and `unsafe` packages.
 These may be restricted on platforms like AppEngine and